Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

-## 2025-06-16: Real-Time Dashboard Statistics Implementation
+## 2025-06-16: Real-Time Dashboard Statistics Implementation with Manual Refresh

-Today we implemented real-time dashboard statistics using direct database queries for improved performance and accuracy:
+Today we implemented real-time dashboard statistics using direct database queries for improved performance and accuracy, and added both pull-to-refresh and manual refresh functionality:

 1. **Analysis Phase**:
    - Identified areas in the dashboard that were using in-memory calculations